99kaits/tomochan/README.md

 VERY WIP DO NOT USE

 TODO:
+- CONFIG PASSWORD GENERATOR MAKES SOME CHARS THAT DONT PLAY NICE WITH PYTHON FIX IT FIX IT
 - cycling image like the garfield calander on the homepage
 - tacky gold theme called "tomo premium"
 - sanitize ALL the inputs